Implant Placement: Over or Under the Muscle?

 Now that you are familiar with the two main breast implant placement options, how do you choose which one is best for you?
 Here are a few factors that will help inform your decision:

-• How much breast tissue and chest muscle you have.
 Just as thinner women with less breast tissue may be better candidates for submuscular placement, women who have very large and/or strong chest muscles are better suited for over the muscle implant positioning.
 This is because women with larger chest muscles will have a greater chance of distorting their implants as their chest muscles move and contract.
 Women with more breast tissue are also better candidates for subglandular implant placement because their natural tissue can better hide their implants.

 To find out if you may have adequate tissue for over the muscle implants, Dr. Movassaghi recommends doing a basic pinch test.
 Here’s how it works: With your thumb and pointer finger, pinch the skin right above your upper pole (the very top of your breast); if the amount of skin you can grab is 2cm or more, you’re likely a good candidate for both options.
 If you have less, you’ll likely need to consider under the muscle placement or adding fat to the upper pole to increase skin thickness in that area.